1. definition and interpretation

 Change in Plans and Cancellations

 – A Cancellation change (during the Initial Term or Renewal Term) reflects a termination of the Agreement and includes a Cancellation Fee.
 This is to recoup some of the set up, onboarding, maintenance and running costs associated with using the Platform.
 The Cancellation Fee is calculated based on the following formula and is the higher of:

 1. The remaining term on the contract in months (rounded up) multiplied by £50 multiplied by the number. of locations (the higher of count of locations as specified in the Partner Agreement, or count of locations at time of termination) + VAT; or.

 3. The termination of the contract will apply once payment is made using the payment details held on record.
 This will be automatically charged at point of Cancellation.

 Store Fees (if applicable)

 – The Commission Fee is based on the number of processed transactions and order value.
-Commission Fee is dependent on the Pricing Plan and whether the Partner is eligible for the Discounted Commission fee or the Standard Commission fee, as per the terms of this Agreement.
+Commission Fee is dependent on the Pricing Plan as per the terms of the Agreement.

 Commissions are based on order value calculated as follows: